 Committees will conduct monthly meetings, the format of which will be decided upon by the committee chair.
 A verbal and written report will be made by the committee Chairperson.
-The verbal report will be made at the next general Council meeting following the committee meeting, with the written report given to the Council Secretary at the same time.
+A verbal report will be made at the next Council meeting following the committee meeting, with the written report given to the Secretary before the meeting.

 The Executive Committee will set the initial agenda of each committee based upon suggestions from the Council and its constituency.

-- There will be four committees advocating for professional staff as critical members of the IU academic, research, and outreach missions and addressing issues affecting professional staff employment and development.
+There will be four committees advocating for professional staff as critical members of the IU academic, research, and outreach missions and addressing issues affecting professional staff employment, development, diversity, and inclusion.

 Each committee will have a chair and three to five additional member.
 An Executive Committee member will serve as liaison to each committee and report back to the Executive Committee on activities and progress.

 The chairs of committees will maintain close contact with each other to share information and identify common initiatives.